Forced Turnover: Evaluating Pressing Effectiveness in Soccer

 - Situational Factors: How the ball carrier gained possession (pass reception, interception, etc.), incoming pass characteristics (distance, height, range), etc.

-These features were extracted from already tagged events provided by SkillCorner and from processing the XY tracking data.
-Further details on the features are provided in the appendix.
+These features were extracted from already tagged events provided by SkillCorner and from processing the player tracking data.

 Model Performance